VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 portfolioValue method of the Portfolio for further calculations and getting the price.
 The date is taken as day, month and year in integers.
 7. isEmpty() : this method checks if the portfolio directory list is empty.
+8. createFlexiblePortfolio() : Creates a new flexible portfolio with the given name.
+9. buyStock() : Buys stocks and adds them to the particular flexible portfolio.
+10. sellStock() :Sells stocks from the specified flexible portfolio.
+11. costBasis() : Calculates the cost basis of the flexible portfolio at the specified index for the given date.
+11. gainOrLose() : this method calculates the gain or loss of a stock for the given date.
+12. gainOrLoseOverAPeriod() :this method calculates gain or loss of a stock  over a specified period.
+13. xDayMovingAvg() : this method calculates the X-day moving average for a given stock on a specific date.
+14. crossoverOverPeriod() : this method calculates crossover events over a specified period for a given stock, whether it is a buy/ sell opportunity.
+15. movingCrossOver() :this method calculates moving crossovers over a specified period for a given stock, whether it is a buy/ sell opportunity.
+16. stockPerformance() : this method calculates the performance of a specific stock over a given period.
+17. portfolioPerformance() : this method calculates performance of a portfolio over a given period.
+18. scaleForStockPerformance() : this method determines appropriate scale for displaying the performance of a specific stock.
+19. scaleForPortfolioPerformance() : this method determines appropriate scale for displaying the performance of a portfolio.
+20. save() : Saves the portfolio, based on flexible or inflexible portfolio.
+21. loadPortfolio() : this method loads a portfolio from data provided by a list of strings and a StockData object, based on type of portfolio to be loaded.

 2. PortfolioDirImpl :